Doctor Faustus (character): Earth-X

-An alternate universe variant of Doctor Faustus from Earth-9997 makes a cameo appearance in Paradise X #1 as a resident of the titular afterlife.
+An alternate universe version of Doctor Faustus from Earth-9997 makes a cameo appearance in Paradise X #1 as a resident of the titular afterlife.

 House of M

-An alternate universe variant of Doctor Faustus from Earth-58163 appears in New Thunderbolts #11.
+An alternate universe version of Doctor Faustus from Earth-58163 appears in New Thunderbolts #11.
 This version is an Army scientist.

 Ultimate Marvel

-An alternate universe variant of Doctor Faustus from Earth-1610 appears in Ultimate Comics: Armor Wars #2.
+An alternate universe version of Doctor Faustus from Earth-1610 appears in Ultimate Comics: Armor Wars #2.
 This version is an information broker based in Prague who was fused with MODOK after an accident with Reed Richards' dimensional portal.